Testing Community Structures for Hypergraphs: Main Results.

 \section{Main Results.}

-In this section, we present our main results in three parts depending on the sparsity of the network.
-The contiguity theory for the extremely sparse case is summarized in Section \ref{sec:contiguity}, followed by the contiguity and orthogonality result for the bounded degree case in Section \ref{sec:bdd:dgree}.
+In this section, we present our main results in three parts, organized by the sparsity of the network.
+The contiguity theory for the extremely sparse case is presented in Section \ref{sec:contiguity}, followed by the contiguity and orthogonality result for the bounded degree case in Section \ref{sec:bdd:dgree}.
 In Section \ref{EZuniform}, we construct a powerful test by counting the hyperedges, $l$-hypervees, and $l$-hypertriangles for the dense case.
+Throughout this paper, we assume $k$ and $m$ are fixed positive integers.